 - See our Cystic Fibrosis Related Diabetes factsheet for more information.

 - You may also like the read the Managing Cystic Fibrosis Related Diabetes Manual (Produced by the Cystic Fibrosis Foundation)

 Many people living with CF can experience continence issues.

-- See our Bladder Control factsheet for more information.
+- See our Continence factsheet for more information.

 People with CF can experience thinning of the bones at an earlier age than the normal population.